 Use it as flea Deterrent

 Grate small amounts of fresh garlic and mix it with your dog’s food.
-Don’t overdo it as it may be harmful for some dogs.
+Don’t overdo it as it may be harmful to some dogs.
 Also check your pet store for garlic and brewers yeast capsules, which when taken orally discourage fleas from biting.

-Use it as pesticide
+Use it as a pesticide

 Pesticide recipe 1

 Add in blender 8 cloves of garlic, 4 cayenne peppers and 3 cups of hot water.
 Blend well and let stand for at least 5 hours, and then strain the mixture.
 Pour the strained mixture in a container with a plastic lid and add 1 tablespoon of liquid castile soap and stir thoroughly.
-Since this is a potent mixture use about 3 tablespoons in a small spray bottle filled with water and apply to your plants.
+This is a potent mixture use about 3 tablespoons in a small spray bottle filled with water and apply to your plants.
 Apply during the cool part of the day as many times as needed.